CosyVerif/data-server/scenarios/PermissionTest.md

 -- ##### Administrator
 --
 -- This test treats a user has all permissions (we can have multiple -- administrators).
-If a user is administrator, it will be served.
+If a user is administrator, it will be served if -- the action don't delete itself.
 --
 --
 --